 It’s true there are some pitfalls to avoid with your children’s credit card.
 Authorized users can quickly reap benefits from a shared credit history with other cardholders who have joint access to the account.
 But it can be a double-edged sword since mistakes are also shared.

-One user’s irresponsibility could have lasting consequence for everyone in the family.
+One user’s irresponsible spending could have lasting consequence for everyone in the family.
 Even if an authorized user is removed from the account, the original account owner is still left with any damage done.

 Another concern is that credit card debt is actually the most common type of debt in the United States.
 If children and teens have access to credit cards without really understanding the consequences of misusing them, they could face a lifetime of debt.